pohlm01/master-thesis/4_comparison.typ

 It is important to note that the browser vendor likely operates the Transparency Service that the browser uses to retrieve its updates.
 In practice, users must trust their browser vendor in the first place to not build in any backdoors or install untrusted @ca:pl.
 To mitigate potential damage from this trust relation, a browser vendor could set up a verifiable, transparent update log that all updates must be pushed to before they can be installed by the browser.
-A similar setup -- namely firmware transparency -- is described as part of the Tillian project containing software to build a transparency log, mostly used for #gls("ct", long: true)~@trillian_firmware_transparency.
+A similar setup -- namely firmware transparency -- is described as part of the Trillian project containing software to build a transparency log, mostly used for #gls("ct", long: true)~@trillian_firmware_transparency.
 However, the precise realization is not straightforward as the present transparency log implementations rely on classical signatures such as @rsa or @ecdsa.
 Additionally, the mechanism to bootstrap the updates requires some engineering, as it cannot be assumed that the browser knows recent @mtc roots that could be used to set up a #gls("tls")-based update connection.
 Potentially, the update mechanism requires large X.509 certificates with @pq cryptography, at least in some cases.